Explore Collections Explore The Collections

 Notes

-Drawing 101 shows a different room with a pendentive dome resting on four semicircular arches.
+This is a rough design for ornament in the north-east extension showing a pendentive dome resting on four semicircular arches.
 The spandrel of the dome are ornamented with an acanthus motif and the dome has '48 flutes'.
 A space at the top is presumably for a lantern.

 Level